JatinGogia/Attendance-Management-System/README.md

-This process uses the java swing for frontend and MYSQl database for backend It is an attempt to digitalise the process of recording, storing and interpreting the daily attendance.
+This process uses the java swing for frontend and MYSQl database for backend.

+It is an attempt to digitalise the process of recording, storing and interpreting the daily attendance.
 It records the daily attendance for each subject.
 Later you can retrieve the record.
 It can also calculate the percent attendance for each student